 Although it may not receive the same amount of recognition as say, the California coast, for example, the southeast coastal area of the U.S., known as the Lowcountry, is a spectacular place for a road trip.
 Charleston and Savannah are especially intoxicating, filled with vibrant history, charming architecture, and of course, incredible local cuisine.

-Yes, there is much to be seen here.
-Thankfully, our feature contributor, Debi Lander from ByLanderSea, offers us tips how to plan an amazing baby boomer adventure road tripping through the Lowcountry.
+Yes, there is much to be seen on a lowcountry road trip from Savannah to Charleston.
+Thankfully, our featured contributor, Debi Lander from ByLanderSea, offers us tips on how to plan an amazing baby boomer adventure.

 Imagine brick townhouses and grand homes where wraparound front porches offer rocking chairs, the perfect place to sip sweet tea.
 If you can rouse yourself from such bliss, shrimp boats and ferries, steeples, spires, gardens and gates beckon.
 The smell of salty air, a sweaty brow, and pungent barbecue pass your nose.

 South Carolina and Georgia, both members of the original 13 colonies, have a proud history of independence, but memories of slavery and the Civil War remain strong.
 The mix creates a destination worth exploring.
-Come hear their tales as I explore these cities and other highlights in the Lowcountry.
+Come hear their tales as I explore these cities and other highlights on a Savannah to Charleston road trip through the Lowcountry.

 Today, she stands with sophisticated style: iron fences and balconies, similar to those in New Orleans, adorn historic homes; 22 of the original 24 green squares provide park-like settings and aged live oaks drip with Spanish moss.
 This river city teases with tales of murder and ghosts.